BlueSwordM/aom-av1-psy/doc/AlgorithmDescription.md

 the lower-level and middle-level planes are coded together in backward scan order, and the scan order refers to zig-zag scan applied on the entire transform unit basis.
 Then the sign plane and higher-level plane are coded together in forward scan order.
-After that, the remainder (coefficenit level minus 14) is entropy coded using Exp-Golomb code.
+After that, the remainder (coefficient level minus 14) is entropy coded using Exp-Golomb code.

 The context model applied to the lower level plane depends on the primary